Emily Arlott

-Emily Louise Arlott (born 23 February 1998) is an English cricketer who currently plays for Worcestershire, Central Sparks and Birmingham Phoenix.
+Emily Louise Arlott (born 23 February 1998) is an English cricketer who currently plays for Warwickshire and Birmingham Phoenix.
 She plays primarily as a right-arm medium-fast bowler.
 In June 2021, Arlott received her maiden call-up to the England women's cricket team, ahead of their home series against India.

 Early life

 Arlott was born on 23 February 1998 in King's Lynn, Norfolk.
 She has worked as a Cricket Community Coach.